|What's the turnaround time for ILLs?

 - If a circulating copy is available, then visit the owning consortium library to check the book out on-site.
 If Qatar Library is the only owning institution, then you must use ILL.

 - Note: Consortium law libraries do not lend through the loan service nor do they permit on-site check-outs.
+However, you may visit a consortium law library to obtain scans from a print material.

 |Who gets notified about requested ILLs?